 Roller derby first began in Chicago, USA in 1935.
 Originally an endurance race, roller derby’s popularity grew during the 1940s right through to the 1970s, gaining a reputation for being rough and aggressive Players and teams also developed famously intense rivalries.
-By the 80s, theatrical elements were devised similar to professional wrestling, and eventually the public interest waned.
+By the 80s, theatrical elements were devised similar to professional wrestling, and eventually, the public interest waned.
 However, classic roller derby never completely disappeared.
 A few teams remained active after the sport’s decline, and some leagues formed to keep the traditional co-ed format alive.
-A recent, sudden explosion in roller derby’s popularity has centred on new, women-only leagues.
+A recent, sudden explosion in roller derby’s popularity has centred on new flat-track leagues.

-The first of these leagues formed in Austin, Texas in 2001.
+The first of these leagues formed in Austin, Texas in the early 2000s.
 Since then it seems a new league is forming every couple of weeks somewhere else in the world.
 Women’s Flat Track Roller Derby is one of the fastest growing sports on the planet!

 There are 14 players per team, 5 of whom are on the oval-shaped track at any one time.
-Each team consists of a jammer, three blockers and a pivot.
+On track, each team consists of a jammer and four blockers, one of which is called the pivot.

 - The Jammer is the point scorer.
-She can be identified by the star on her helmet cover.
+This skater can be identified by the star on their helmet cover.

 - The Pivot is the pacesetter for each team.
-She can be identified by the stripe on her helmet cover.
+This skater can be identified by the stripe on their helmet cover.

 - The Blockers make up the rest of the pack.
 It’s their job to help their jammer through the pack while simultaneously stopping the other team’s jammer.